voutilad/sisu.io/content/posts/paysim-part3.md

 We've now identified four potential fraud rings.
 Let's tag them and relate them to one another to make further analysis easier.

-We'll simplify how our suspect Clients relat to one another connecting them via direct `TRANSACTED_WITH` relationships if they've performed a Transaction with one another:
+We'll simplify how our suspect Clients relate to one another connecting them via direct `TRANSACTED_WITH` relationships if they've performed a Transaction with one another:

 ```cypher
 // Recall our tagged Clients and group them by group size